Three Men in White

 Three Men in White is a 1944 American comedy-drama film in the Dr Kildare series directed by Willis Goldbeck.
 It stars Lionel Barrymore, Van Johnson, and Marilyn Maxwell.
 Ava Gardner has a supporting role.

+Plot

-The plot threads include the competition between Ames and How to be Gillespie's new assistant, Ames' involvement with a beautiful young woman who passed out in a car, presumably from drinking but in fact had no alcohol in her system, and her mother, whose intense arthritis has her kept in a neck brace and a chair, unable to move without pain.
+A competition between Ames and How to be Gillespie's new assistant.
+Ames' involvement with a beautiful young woman who passed out in a car, presumably from drinking but in fact had no alcohol in her system, and her mother, whose intense arthritis has her kept in a neck brace and a chair, unable to move without pain.